AD Architecture

 - visitation is keyed by

-- local ids only matter inside the fragment currently being built
+- local ids only matter inside the graph currently being built

 Materialized graph

-Compile does not consume a fragment.
+Compile does not consume a graph.
 It consumes the result of materialize_merge.

 struct MaterializedGraph<Op> {